Please press on the highlighted links for more information. Please refer to my previous post for general must dos.

 - DR and skills; Distribution Requirements: Humanities, Social Sciences, Science, Foreign Language, Quantitative Reasoning, and Writing.

 Shipping and Housing:

 - There is a receiving center for packages, it needs to be addressed to the student and the college, they will send you an email when they receive it and you need to pick it up.
 For sending packages before move-in, you need to look closely at the date you may begin receiving packages there.
 The location is a bit inconvenient but ok if you don’t receive a lot of packages.
-UPDATE: they will forward your packages to your residential college during the 14 day quarantine period.
+UPDATE FOR 2020/21: they will forward your packages to your residential college during the 14 day quarantine period.
 Keep in mind, you will not receive regular US Postal mail there.
-UPDATE: they will let you receive voting ballots at your residential college, please scroll down on the link above for more info.
+UPDATE FOR 2020/21: they will let you receive voting ballots at your residential college, please scroll down on the link above for more info.
 To receive US Mail, you need to rent a box from either the USPostal Service which is close to Old Campus or UPS which is closer to Morse/Stiles.